sitkatech/zybach/Source/Zybach.NodeAPI/readme.md

 # Todos
 * Eventually we'll want to use a multistage build for QA/Production to build the TypeScript in one container and copy the built files to a separate container for slimmer images.
 * We might also consider using a separate Dockerfile for development/debugging that only installs modules and copies TypeScript, without building.
+* Setting up an automated migration system for Mongo